Aliases for COX4I1 Gene

 External Ids for COX4I1 Gene

 Cytochrome c oxidase (COX) is the terminal enzyme of the mitochondrial respiratory chain.
 It is a multi-subunit enzyme complex that couples the transfer of electrons from cytochrome c to molecular oxygen and contributes to a proton electrochemical gradient across the inner mitochondrial membrane.
 The complex consists of 13 mitochondrial- and nuclear-encoded subunits.
 The mitochondrially-encoded subunits perform the electron transfer and proton pumping activities.
 The functions of the nuclear-encoded subunits are unknown but they may play a role in the regulation and assembly of the complex.
 This gene encodes the nuclear-encoded subunit IV isoform 1 of the human mitochondrial respiratory chain enzyme.
-It is located at the 3' of the NOC4 (neighbor of COX4) gene in a head-to-head orientation, and shares a promoter with it. [provided by RefSeq, Jul 2008]
+It is located at the 3' of the NOC4 (neighbor of COX4) gene in a head-to-head orientation, and shares a promoter with it.
+Pseudogenes related to this gene are located on chromosomes 13 and 14.
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jan 2016]

 GeneCards Summary for COX4I1 Gene

-COX4I1 (Cytochrome C Oxidase Subunit IV Isoform 1) is a Protein Coding gene.
-Diseases associated with COX4I1 include calvarial hyperostosis and exocrine pancreatic insufficiency.
-Among its related pathways are Cytoskeletal Signaling and Metabolism.
+COX4I1 (Cytochrome C Oxidase Subunit 4I1) is a Protein Coding gene.
+Diseases associated with COX4I1 include Calvarial Hyperostosis and Exocrine Pancreatic Insufficiency.
+Among its related pathways are AMPK Enzyme Complex Pathway and Cytoskeletal Signaling.
 GO annotations related to this gene include cytochrome-c oxidase activity.
 An important paralog of this gene is COX4I2.

 UniProtKB/Swiss-Prot for COX4I1 Gene